UPDATE: August 2022

 ORIGINAL POST: November, 2017.

 Located on the southernmost tip of Ocean Drive, this Italian import brings its quality cuisine and slow food values to South Florida.
 The original Amalfi Coast location, 2 Michelin-starred Quattro Passi, continues to be the inspiration for this father and son team: Chef Antonio and Raffaele Mellino.
 Coming from dinner at another high-end Italian newcomer the previous night, it took me a while to acclimate to this experience.
 I thought both restaurants would compare, given their Italian roots and similar awards.
 I expected white tablecloths and formal service, but that’s not the direction my night took at all.

-The longer I took in my surroundings, the more the full picture came into focus.
-Locals (mostly Italian) popped in from time to time just to say hello to the staff: animated hugs and kisses ensued.
+The longer I took in my surroundings, the more the entire picture came into focus.
+Locals (primarily Italian) popped in occasionally just to say hello to the staff: animated hugs and kisses ensued.
 The energetic kitchen crew and front of the house spoke mostly in Italian throughout the night.
-Growing increasingly beautiful as it darkened outside, the modern and chic vanilla interiors glowed with a magical amber hue given off by the many lit candles.
+Growing increasingly beautiful as it darkened outside, the modern and chic vanilla interiors glowed with a magical amber hue from the many lit candles.
 The waiter’s demeanor morphed from an “attitude” to more of an Italian “temperament” I didn’t initially pick up.
 The more he spoke to us, the more it made sense.
 I can only compare it to when my Cuban friends and family engage in passionate conversations that involve flailing arms at dangerous decibels.
 Naturally, everyone else around us always thinks we are arguing.
 But nah, it’s just “our happy way of engaging,” I always say.

 Once the first appetizer appeared, things started to look up significantly.